 Sometimes the ABS light and brake light will be on at the same time.
 This may indicate that there is a failing module in the antilock braking system.
 Low fluid is another reason that both of these lights may come on at the same time.
 The wheel speed sensor going on is another potential culprit for this problem.

 Both lights on at the same time indicate a more serious problem which you should fix before continuing to drive.
-You should repair the anti-lock brake system immediately because it related directly to safety.
+You should repair the anti-lock brake system immediately because it is related directly to your own safety.